learningequality/kolibri-docs/docs/install/_linux.rst

    .. code-block:: bash

        kolibri start

+   .. note:: If you choose to install Kolibri as a system service, you will not need to start it manually.

 #.
 When the command finishes, open the default browser at http://127.0.0.1:8080 and proceed with the :ref:`setup_initial` of your facility.